Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 ### Where Attendee is processed and stored

-All Attendee data is stored on Google Drive and is only accessed by IF team members.
+All Attendee data is stored on Google Drive and is only accessed by DML team members.

 We may use feedback materials like quotes, photos, audio or video clips, in presentations to clients.
 We will only do this if we have consent from Attendees.
 We don’t connect this information to Attendees’ names.